 The University of Washington has long been a leader in the development and evaluation of prevention programs and intervention efforts targeting risky alcohol use among college students.
 In fact, researchers at the Addictive Behaviors Research Center (ABRC) in the Department of Psychology and the Center for the Study of Health and Risk Behaviors (CSHRB) in

 Each quarter, a team of volunteers to help staff the Wellness Resource Center.
-Here is a list of the people who are involved during the 2014 Winter quarter:
+Here is a list of the people who are involved during the 2014 Summer quarter:

 First-year students (and their parents!) usually have expectations about college life long before actually leaving home.
 Some students look forward to college, and are eager to experience more freedom and adventure, while others may feel enthusiastic initially, only to discover that they don't feel happy, comfortable, or secure in their new environment.

 The end of a relationship is one of the more painful and stressful things people experience.
 As a culture, we have no clear-cut rituals for ending relationships or saying goodbye to significant others.
 We are often unprepared for the feelings we experience in the process.
 Sometimes, the emotions that come up after a breakup can catch us off-guard and affect our functioning at school, work, and in other relationships.

 An eating disorder is a serious medical illness.
 Eating disorders can be characterized by limiting food take or overeating.
 Sometimes exercise, vomiting, laxatives, or diuretics are used to eliminate food and calories from the body.